 As of end of June 2017, the Climate Bonds Standard (CBS), which was released by the Climate Bonds Initiative (CBI) in its second version in December 2015, represents the only internationally recognized green or climate bond certification scheme.
-The CBS basically converts the principles established by the GBP into requirements that an issuer needs to satisfy when deciding to obtain the certificate for his bond issue.
-Differently from the GBP, the associated Climate Bonds Taxonomy defines clear sectorspecific eligibility criteria for qualifying projects comprising eight categories with several sub-categories.
-The eight main categories cover energy, low-carbon buildings, industry and energy-intensive commercial, waste and pollution control, transport, information technologies and communications, nature based assets and water management.
-In order to ensure that the green bond project level criteria are aligned with a two degrees scenario, 69 the taxonomy provides detailed, science-based technical sector specific standards that require projects to meet certain criteria such as emissions intensity thresholds.
-Regarding the management of proceeds, the CBS requires earmarking or ring-fencing.
-Instruments that are eligible for temporary investment of unallocated proceeds include cash or cash equivalent instruments, within a treasury function, and must exclude greenhouse gas intensive projects.
-Moreover, the CBS requires issuers to allocate funds within a 24 months settlement period.
+69 The CBS basically converts the principles established by the GBP into requirements that an issuer needs to satisfy when deciding to obtain the certificate for his bond issue.
+Differently from the GBP, the associated Climate Bonds Taxonomy defines clear sector-specific eligibility criteria for qualifying projects comprising six sectors with several sub-categories.
+The six sectors cover water, solar, wind, low carbon buildings, geothermal and low carbon transport.
+In order to ensure that the green bond project level criteria are aligned with a two degrees scenario, 70 the taxonomy provides detailed, science-based technical sector specific standards that require projects to meet certain criteria such as emissions intensity thresholds.
+71 Regarding the management of pro-